kbetoacero/simple_shell/README.md

 # Simple Shell

-A simple UNIX command interpreter in order to complete the Simple_Shell project at Holberto School
+A simple UNIX command interpreter in order to complete the Simple_Shell project at Holberton School

 # Requirements